cnsa/freeling-jvm/README.md

     # Build and push together
     $ VERSION=latest FOLDER=4.0.8u131 make all

 This Dockerfile enables you to use [Freeling](http://nlp.cs.upc.edu/freeling/) project.
+Also, as additional stem analyzer, here is [Mystem](https://tech.yandex.ru/mystem/) project.

 This Dockerfile is based on the [openjdk](https://hub.docker.com/_/openjdk/).